Unrealizability Logic: Unrealizability Logic

-Finally, the condition $\vec{b_t} = \Ef$ in the postcondition captures vector-states where the loop guard of all examples (stored in $\vec{b_t}$ of $\aI_B$) evaluate to $\Efalse$: i.e., vector-states for which the loop terminates on all individual examples within the vector-state.
-In other words, this postcondition checks for \emph{partial correctness}, and does not provide any guarantees about traces that contain an example that fail to terminate.
+Observe that $\aI_B'$ contains examples that were pushed through the loop body even when they do not satisfy the loop guard.
+The implication on the right of the rule is thus designed to check whether $\aI_B' \implies \aI_B$ \emph{only on the examples where the loop guard is} $\Etrue$.
+To achieve this, a pattern similar to the $\plusrule$ rule is applied: the premise of the implication composes $\aI_B'$ and $\aI$ to obtain a mixed vector where examples that pass the loop guard are drawn from $\aI_B'$ and examples that do not pass the guard are drawn from $\aI$.
+This vector is checked against $\exists \vec{b_t}. \aI_B$ to establish that $\aI$ is indeed an invariant.

+Unfortunately, $\whilerule$ is incomplete despite the fact that the original while rule for Hoare logic is complete.
+Unrealizability logic thus includes an additional rule $\mathsf{While\_Exact}$ to ensure (relative) completeness of the logic; the postcondition of $\mathsf{While\_Exact}$ \emph{precisely} captures the set of vector-states that may occur from executing a loop from $\Ewhile{B}{S}$ on a input vector-state from $\aP$. $\mathsf{While\_Exact}$ does deviate from the standard invariant-based reasoning scheme of Hoare logic, but we observe that \rone invariant-based reasoning is still possible in Unrealizability logic through the standard $\whilerule$ rule, and \rtwo even in standard Hoare logic, to achieve complete `invariant-based' reasoning one must come up with invariants that are similar to the postcondition of $\mathsf{While\_Exact}$ anyways.
+This is because the proof of completeness in standard Hoare logic depends on the existence of an invariant that precisely captures the sequence of states that may be generated by the execution of a loop, similar to $\mathsf{While\_Exact}$.

-The reader may find it surprising that a single invariant capturing the behavior of all possible loop bodies suffices for relative completeness.
-A single invariant does suffice for relative completeness because one can actually write an invariant that talks about the choice of loop body \emph{itself}.
-However, to pull off this trick, one needs a highly complex encoding whose details are beyond the scope of this paper (see \S\ref{SubSe:Completeness} for details).
-In practice, the use of this complex encoding will often result in an invariant too complex for a proof to be completed.
-Thus, when writing actual proofs in unrealizability logic, it is often beneficial to split the loop bodies into smaller sets, and reason about them separately (as we have done in Example~\ref{ex:loops_bad} of \S\ref{Se:MotivatingExample}) through the use of the structural rules.
+When writing actual proofs in unrealizability logic, it is often beneficial to split the loop bodies into smaller sets, and reason about them separately (as we have done in Example~\ref{ex:loops_bad} of \S\ref{Se:MotivatingExample}) through the use of the structural rules.

 {

 }